SaumilShah66/dogs-cat-classifier/README.md

 ~$ sudo pip install -I tensorflow==1.0
 ~$ sudo pip install -I tflearn==0.3.1
 ```
-Now you can use apply.py script to use your model for new datas.
+Now you can use apply.py script to use your model for new data.